nadlambino/laravel-uploadable/README.md

 ```
 > [!IMPORTANT]
 >
-> Depending on your configuration, the `createUploads` will delete the uploadable model when the upload process fails, while `updateUploads` will update it to its original attributes.
+> Depending on your configuration, the `createUploads` will delete the model when the upload process fails, while `updateUploads` will update it to its original attributes.

 ## Temporarily Disable the File Uploads